The Door County Fish Boil

 After being strained, the mild whitefish, potatoes, and onion are served with melted butter, lemon wedges, coleslaw or salad, bread, and a slice of fresh-baked Door County cherry pie.

 The classic fish boil experience can be found around the county at many dining establishments.
-Click here to find a full listing of where to go.
+Find a full listing of fish boils here.